Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/_index.md

         entirely and only stores counters in node memory.
 A value greater than 0 syncs the counters in that many number of seconds.
     - name: namespace
-      required: false
+      required: semi
-      default: random string
+      default: random_auto_generated_string
-      value_in_examples: null
+      value_in_examples: example_namespace
       datatype: string
       description: |
         The rate limiting library namespace to use for this plugin instance.
 Counter data and sync configuration is shared in a namespace.

+        {:.important}
+        > **Important**: If managing Kong Gateway with **declarative configuration** or running Kong Gateway in **DB-less mode**, set the `namespace` explicitly in your declarative configuration.
+        > <br><br>
+        > If not set, you will run into the following issues:
+        * In DB-less mode, this field will be regenerated automatically on every configuration change.
+        * If applying declarative configuration with decK, decK will automatically fail the update and require a `namespace` value.

     - name: strategy
       required: null
       default: cluster